SO, WHAT IS GOD?

 To him be the glory forever.

-The pantheist religions – which
+The pantheist religions – in which

-include Taoism in its early form, much of Buddhism and some segments of
+I include Taoism in its early form, much of Buddhism and some segments of

 have a very